What and where is my UWA profile?

 You can see which fields are synchronised with other systems as they appear with a circular arrow beside the edit option within the field type:

-In order to update any of these fields, you will need to contact the appropriate section of the University:
+In order to update any of these fields, you will need to update your details in ESS or contact HR:

 Higher Degree by Research (HDR) students need to contact the Student Administration (this can be done in person at the Student Central Building), or submit an askUWA request if they need to make changes to their title or to their name (supporting documents should be provided).
 After the PhD completion the titles will be automatically updated to 'DR' in the Student Management System.